-The daughter of famed U.S. Congressman and three-time presidential candidate, William Jennings Bryan, Ruth Bryan Owen (1885-1954) became a ground-breaking politician in her own right after being elected to serve as Florida’s first female congresswoman in 1928.
-Having grown up in a well-connected, politically active family, government fascinated Owen.
+The daughter of famed U.S. Congressman and three-time presidential candidate William Jennings Bryan, Ruth Bryan Owen (1885-1954) became a ground-breaking politician in her own right after being elected to serve as Florida’s first female congresswoman in 1928.
+Having grown up in a well-connected, politically active family, Owen was fascinated by government.
 As a young girl in the 1890s, she delighted in watching her father debate in Congress, earning her the nickname “sweetheart of the house.”
 After living abroad with her husband during WWI, Owen settled in Coral Gables, Florida, and soon developed a reputation as a strong public speaker and political organizer.
-In the early 1920s she served as President of the Community Council of Civic Clubs, and represented Florida on the National Council on Child Welfare.
-Though she lost her first campaign for Congress in 1926, she tried again in 1928– touring her green Model T on an aggressive 500 stop speech-circuit from Jacksonville to Key West– and won.
+In the early 1920s she served as President of the Community Council of Civic Clubs and represented Florida on the National Council on Child Welfare.
+Though she lost her first campaign for Congress in 1926, she tried again in 1928 — touring her green Model T on an aggressive 500 stop speech-circuit from Jacksonville to Key West — and won.

 Beth Johnson, Florida’s First Female State Senator (1963-1967)